himazawa/bento/README.md

 Here is a list of tools and utilities:
 `burp suite`, `gobuster`, `seclist`, `odat`, `impacket`, `sqlmap`, `sqlplus`, `mysql-client`, `openvpn`, `bytecode-viewer`, `ghidra`.

+## Known issues

+- Burp embededed browser is not working if run as user.
+    We addressed this in issue #3.
+We found the issue and while we are waiting for the Portswigger team to fix it, we wrote a small workaround, just run the `/home/tamago/burp_fix/burp_fix.sh` as `root` and it will fix it.